bbc/http-transport-emf-stats/README.md

 }
 ```

-if no cache is enabled and no response is received, or as following
+or as following if the cache is enabled and a response is received:

 ```js
 {